alpha14/project-manager/README.md

 ## Equilibre Project Manager

+This is a work in progress, do not hesitate to submit issues and pull requests :)

+Functions:
 - Generate Makefile, Headers and a new project.
 - Check for coding style errors
 - Execute user defined tests
 - Search for common coding errors

 ## Requirements
 - Nodejs